James Hay (philanthropist): Early life and family

 Hay married Davidina Mertel Gunn, a New Zealand Nurse, in England in 1917 while running YMCA support services for 20,000 New Zealand Division troops in the Middle East and Europe.
 He stayed with YMCA after the war as their general secretary then took his organising ability to Ballantyne's in 1925.

 Hay's department store

 Hay joined an Auckland manufacturer and wholesaler to create an entirely new Christchurch retail outlet.
-They built a new store at the remote end of Gloucester Street and opened it in 1929.
+They built a new store at the corner of Gloucester Street and Colombo Street, and opened it in 1929.
 Hay's organising skills and flair for publicity, elephants were hired to advertise a sale, helped the new store become profitable but in 1933 in the Great Depression the Auckland parent company collapsed.
 He managed to find enough financial support to buy out the former parent and raise the capital to pay for it by public subscription.
 Branches were opened in Otago and the West Coast.
 Hay's built Christchurch's first shopping centre in Upper Riccarton in 1960 and Northlands in 1970.
 Haywrights, the nation's second largest department store chain, was the result of a merger with stock and station agents Wright Stephenson & Co.
 Haywrights is now Farmers.